corbinq/apex/doc/input_files.md

 **Missing data.** YAX does not currently support missing molecular trait values.
 We recommend filtering out traits with high proportions of missingness (e.g., >5%) prior to analysis, and imputing remaining missing values using [single-imputation](https://en.wikipedia.org/wiki/Imputation_%28statistics%29#Single_imputation) for other missing values.
 ## Covariate data
 **Relevant flags:** `--cov {FILE}`, `-c {FILE}`. <br />
 **File format**.
 Covariate files are stored similar to molecular traits, with 1 row per covariate and 1 column per sample.
+YAX supports only numeric covariate data; any character-valued categorical variables must be converted to `0`-`1` dummy variables.
 For example, below is a covariate file with 4 samples and 3 covariates:
 ```
     #ID   sample_1    sample_2    sample_3    sample_4
     PC1   0.0139      0.0145      0.0141      0.0135